shardeum/validator-dashboard/README.md

 	wget https://gitlab.com/shardeum/validator/dashboard/-/raw/main/installer.sh && chmod +x installer.sh && ./installer.sh
 	```

 4. Follow the steps of the installer script to finish setup.
 Be sure to enter the correct Archiver and Monitor IP's of the network you want your validator to join.
-The IPs will be posted in https://docs.shardeum.org/
+The IPs will be posted here: https://docs.shardeum.org/nodes/run-a-node

 5. If you are behind a router, ensure ports `9001` and `10001` are forwarded.
 	https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/